 Milissa Louwart, a user of Neofect Home says, “My favorite thing about the RAPAEL program is that I can do it at home at my convenience and it is very entertaining.
 I have noticed that it’s benefiting my flexibility and decreasing the spasticity in my wrist and hand.”

 Able to Improve Even 20 Years After Stroke

 Lauren Sheehan, Senior Clinical Therapist at NEOFECT stated, “research revealed that patients can achieve improvements even 20 years after their incident with therapy devices such as the RAPAEL Smart Glove.”

 Please visit the Neofect Home website for more information and resources about the program.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by the NEOFECT website is solely at your own risk.

 - Siena is an occupational therapist and rehabilitation technology and clinical application specialist based out of San Francisco, CA. Siena works for Rally Health as a Clinical Content Manager.

-- Clarice is an occupational therapist, product design specialist, and health writer based out of San Francisco, CA. Clarice currently works as a Senior Clinical Manager for Neofect USA.
+- Clarice is an occupational therapist, product designer, and health writer based out of San Francisco, CA. Clarice currently works as a Senior Clinical Manager for Neofect USA.